Rebecca Lynch in the Department of Informatics

 Rebecca has a strong interest in language and she founded text/gallery, a collaborative platform exploring the relationship between the visual and written word, in 2007, followed by So Far, the Future, an experimental art space active in London between 2001 and 2013, that continues as So Weit, Die Zukunft in Vienna.

 In addition to her design and curating work, Rebecca writes on topics including graphic design, book design and publishing, visual culture, sound art and museology.
-More information about Rebecca and her practice can be found on her website.
+'Fair Arbiters', one of Rebecca's speculative sci fi stories, has been published by Nesta as part of their creative anthology Finding Ctrl, which can be read on their website.

 Professor Elizabeth Sklar is a Professor of Robotics and the Head of the Centre for Robotics Research (CoRe) in the Department of Informatics at King’s.
 She received her PhD from Brandeis University, USA, in 2000, and subsequently has held academic positions at Columbia University, City University of New York and University of Liverpool.
 She is also a former US-UK Fulbright Scholar.

 Elizabeth’s research interests include human/multi-robot interaction and behaviour mining.
 Her research has largely been funded by the US National Science Foundation, as well as the US Department of Education and the US Army Research Lab, and more recently in the UK by the EPSRC and ESRC.

 She has published over 150 papers in refereed journals, conferences and workshops and has edited two books.
 She is a founding chair of RoboCupJunior, an international educational robotics initiative, on the Editorial Board for the Journal of Autonomous Agents and MultiAgent Systems and on the Board of Directors for the International Foundation for Autonomous Agents and Multiagent Systems.